-The work plan is designed around 11 work packages (section 1.3.3) where WP1-3 form the scientifically outward facing part of the project driving data, tools and applied user projects in the EOSC.
+The work plan is designed around 13 work packages (section 1.3.3) where WP1-3 form the scientifically outward facing part of the project driving data, tools and applied user projects in the EOSC.
 These are supported by policies (WP4), user management and access services (WP5), FAIR and data management services (WP6) and clouds (WP7).
 EOSC integration, stakeholder management, training and outreach are provided by WP7-10 and supported by project management (WP11).
+Two additional work packages were added by an amendment process to use data relevant to COVID-19 research (WP13 and WP14).

 WP1: Publishing FAIR RI data resources in the EOSC will drive the development of BMS RIs’ data handling and integration capabilities and ensure that data from RI nodes and facilities is integrated in cloud compatible, FAIRcompliant data resources.
 This is underpinned by cloud accessible tools needed to deliver the curated clean data needed to support data analyses